intel/kubevirt-gfx-sriov/docs/deploy-ubuntu-vm.md

    DISPLAY=:0 glxinfo
    ```

-3. Congratulation!
+3. Congratulations!
 You have completed the setup

    *Note: You can start or stop the VM anytime using the following command: `kubectl virt start ubuntu22-vm` and `kubectl virt stop ubuntu22-vm`*